My 5th grader got a “D-” on a vocabulary test last week and I gave myself a parental pat on the back.

 In such an achievement-driven culture where we abundantly award medals and trophies, strive for A-grades, and view our children’s successes as a direct reflection of our parenting skills, where is the room for risk-taking and failure?
 How do our children know they have succeeded if they have not been allowed to fail?

 When my 13-year-old was preparing for his first adventure camp experience with ActionQuest – living aboard a 50-foot sailing yacht with 11 strangers for three weeks – I found myself spouting a stream of consciousness of advice, trying to download every piece of information I had gleaned from my 6 summers of working with ActionQuest.
 Everything from “wash your water bottle out every couple of days so it doesn’t grow mold” to “don’t forget your clothing on the lifelines of the boat.”
 I had to take a breath and stop myself.
-All of those things were learned through my experience, which meant my son, too, would eventually learn the same things.
+All of those things were learned through my experience with our teen adventure trips, which meant my son, too, would eventually learn the same things.
 On day 2, my son lost one of his towels overboard because he had not attached it to the lifelines properly; it didn’t happen again.